AllyxPally/PortfolioProject2-quiz/README.md

 * **Quiz Result**
-  - When the user clicks an option, they will instantly know if they have answered correctly or not, if they have answered incorrectly they will be provided with the correct answer
+  - When the user clicks an option, they will instantly know if they have answered correctly or not, if they have answered incorrectly they will be provided with the correct answer.
-  - After getting feedback on their answer they will automatically get to the next question, when they have answered all the questions they will get to the result page, which clearly tells them how well they did and what their score is
+  - After getting feedback on their answer they will automatically get to the next question, when they have answered all the questions they will get to the result page, which clearly tells them how well they did and what their score is.

   ![Screenshot of feedback during gameplay](assets/images/screenshot-feedback.png)

 * **Footer**
-  - The footer contains a restart button which provides the user with the option to restart the quiz
+  - The footer contains a restart button which provides the user with the option to restart the quiz.

   ![Screenshot of footer with restart button](assets/images/screenshot-footer.png)